Exactly Soluble Model of a 3D Symmetry Protected Topological Phase of Bosons with Surface Topological Order: Introduction

-\paragraph{\bf Introduction} Recently, there has been much interest in studying gapped phases of interacting bosons that, despite having only conventional gapped excitations in the bulk, are topologically distinct from the trivial phase.
-Such short range entangled (SRE) phases are significantly simpler than topologically ordered phases, such as fractional quantum Hall states and gapped spin liquids, whose bulk anyonic excitations reflect their long range entangled nature\cite{Wen2004B}\cite{Note1}.
-Nevertheless, SRE topological phases display a host of interesting phenomena: for example, like the noninteracting fermionic topological insulators, they possess exotic surface states\cite{Hasan2010,Qi2011,Hasan2011}.
-However, in contrast to the fermionic case, topological phases of bosons cannot be realized without interactions.
-Often, SRE topological phases are well defined only in the presence of a symmetry.
-In those cases, they are termed Symmetry Protected Topological (SPT) phases.
-The best known example is the Haldane antiferromagnetic chain of S=1 moments in 1+1D, which is in a SPT phase protected by spin rotation symmetry\cite{Haldane1983b,Affleck1987}.
-Bosonic topological phases in 1+1 dimension occur only in the presence of a symmetry group G, and are rigorously argued to be classified by the second cohomology group $H^2(G,U(1))$\cite{Pollmann2012,Chen2011a,Schuch2011,Turner2011,Fidkowski2011}.
+Recently, there has been much progress in understanding topological phases of interacting bosons~\cite{Pollmann2012,Chen2011a,Schuch2011,Turner2011,Fidkowski2011,Chen2011,Chen2012a,Levin2012,Lu2012a,Vishwanath2012} that are short ranged entangled (SRE) - i.e. which have a gapped bulk that is free of exotic excitations\cite{Note2} - but which are nevertheless distinct from the trivial phase in the presence of a symmetry.
+Such symmetry protected topological phases (SPTs) are significantly simpler than intrinsically topologically ordered phases, such as fractional quantum Hall states and gapped spin liquids, whose bulk anyonic excitations reflect their long range entangled nature\cite{Wen2004B, Note1}.
+They naturally generalize the notion of free fermion topological insulators and superconductors \cite{Hasan2010,Qi2011,Hasan2011} to interacting bosonic systems.
+An experimental example is the Haldane S=1 antiferromagnet in 1+1 dimension, protected by spin rotation symmetry \cite{Haldane1983b,Affleck1987}